open-education-hub/binary-security/sessions/shellcodes-advanced/README.md

 This is similar to the previous tasks: you are left to guess a stack address.
 However, the `\x90` byte is filtered from input so you cannot use a NOP sled.
 But you should be able to adapt the concept.
 Remember the relevant features of the "NOP" instruction!

-## 08. Challenge: multi-line output
+## 08. Challenge: multiline output

 While perfectly ok with the byte 0, some functions (e.g. `fgets`) will stop reading when they encounter a newline character (`\n`).
 Thus, if our input is read by such a function, we need to make sure our shellcode contains no `\n` bytes.

-For this challenge, the input will be read using the `fgets` function, but you will need to craft a shellcode which prints to `stdout` the exact string:
+For this challenge, the input will be read using the `gets` function, but you will need to craft a shellcode which prints to `stdout` the exact string:

 ```
 first